 - Remember that an external funder might have specifics which it wishes to see on a contract, such as acknowledgement of their assistance on all associated print.

-Our Adopt a Composer scheme for member groups is fully funded and a great way to get involved with new music – see the next page for more details
+- Our Adopt a Music Creator scheme for member groups is fully funded and a great way to get involved with new music – see the next page for more details

 We cannot stress enough the importance of having a formal contract or exchange of letters with the composer whom you are commissioning.
 If you are working via a publisher (many composers handle all their work this way), they will almost certainly issue you with a contract which you would do well to have a lawyer examine.

-- The composer’s fee: BASCA carried out a survey in 2011 of what their members have historically been paid which can be used as a guide.
+- The composer’s fee: BASCA (now called the The Ivors Academy) carried out a survey in 2011 of what their members have historically been paid which can be used as a guide.
 ISM also carried out a commissioning fee survey in 2015.
 However, please get in touch with the composer or their agent/publisher to negotiate an appropriate fee.
 Most composers will not be liable for VAT but check this when calculating the commission fee.